mariasalvador00/EthDiff-Face/README.md

 The training script for each of the ethnicity specific IDiff-Face models is under main.py and the sampling script is under sample.py

-After sampling, the data is encoded using encode.py

-The genuine-imposter pairs are generated with evaluation/generate_pairs.py
+After sampling, the data is encoded using encode.py and the genuine-imposter pairs are generated with evaluation/generate_pairs.py